Uproar over stray dogs mars Games preparations

 Although some can still be seen wandering the streets, including close to some of the sports venues, reporters and local residents say there have been fewer each day.

-The Games organizers are reluctant to discuss the dogs' fate, particularly whether they have been culled.
+The Games organisers are reluctant to discuss the dogs' fate, particularly whether they have been culled.

 "There is a service that catches the dogs and the city authorities handle this.
 The city has a special shelter for them," said Alexandra Kosterina, a Games spokeswoman.